guruOS1/websocketload/README.txt

 Description
 ===========

-A load test programm for libapache2-mod-websocket
+A load test module for libapache2-mod-websocket